HenryGlanville/project-euler-problems/README.md

 # Project Euler Problems

-This is a collection of my solutions to a series of [Project Euler](https://projecteuler.net) mathematical problems encoded in Python.
+This is a collection of my solutions to a series of [Project Euler](https://projecteuler.net) mathematical and coding problems encoded in Python.

 The solutions are consolidated into Jupyter notebooks containing problems as sets of 10.